bbauska/HTML5-Basics/README.md

 <h3>Q. What is an HTML preprocessor?
 Have you used different HTML templating languages before?</h3>

-A **HTML preprocessor** is a program that takes one type of data and converts it to another one.
+A <b>HTML preprocessor<b> is a program that takes one type of data and converts it to another one.
 In case of HTML and CSS, some of the more popular preprocessor languages are Slim and Sass.
 Slim is processed into HTML and Sass is processed into CSS.